Purposes of Processing

 Location and accessibility of data

-Information in Life Cycle UK’s files and database is stored on secure servers in the European Union and we have implemented the appropriate measures to protect it from improper access, destruction, tampering and loss.
+Information in Life Cycle UK’s files and database is stored on secure servers in the United Kingdom and/or European Union and we have implemented the appropriate measures to protect it from improper access, destruction, tampering and loss.

 Data held by Life Cycle UK is accessible to all our staff members and our IT support contractors so that we can provide thorough and personalised support.
-Where data is shared with Third Party service providers (e.g. Microsoft, Surveymonkey) we only use reputable providers who comply with the General Data Protection Regulations.
+Access to sensitive personal information is limited to those employees who need it to perform their roles.
+Where data is shared with third-party service providers (e.g. Survey Monkey), we only use reputable providers who comply with the UK GDPR.

-Life Cycle UK has an internal data protection policy which requires staff and contractors to not share information outside of Life Cycle UK unless required to do so by law.
+Life Cycle UK has an internal data protection policy that requires staff and contractors to follow all applicable laws and regulations, including to not share information outside of Life Cycle UK unless required to do so by law.

-We seek to use reasonable organisational, technical and administrative measures to protect personal data within our organisation.
-Our IT Support contractor uses and Information Security Management System (ISMS) that is ISO 27001 accredited, and as such implements and maintains technical and organisational measures to ensure ongoing confidentiality, integrity, availability and resilience of our systems.
+We seek to use reasonable organisational, technical and administrative measures to protect personal data within our organisation, in compliance with applicable laws and regulations.
+Our IT support contractor uses an Information Security Management System (ISMS) that is ISO 27001 accredited, and as such implements and maintains technical and organisational measures to ensure ongoing confidentiality, integrity, availability and resilience of our systems.

 Our Policy on Children

-Sensitive personal data includes information related to racial or ethnic origin, political opinions, religion or other beliefs, health, and criminal background.
-Providing sensitive personal data is never a requirement to use our Site or services.
-By providing us with this information you are consenting to us utilising it in accordance with this policy.
-If you do not want us to process your sensitive personal data, you must not submit such information to our Site or services.
+Special category personal data includes information related to racial or ethnic origin, political opinions, religion or other beliefs and health.
+Special category personal data, as well as information about criminal convictions and offences, is more heavily protected by data-protection laws.
+Providing special category or criminal conviction personal data is never a requirement to use our Site or services.
+If you choose to provide us with this information, you must make sure you are happy for us to use it in accordance with this Policy.
+If you do not want us to use this type of personal data, you must not submit such information to our Site or services.

-In some instances, we may request sensitive personal data from you, which is not mandatory to provide.
-This is to monitor our Site and services and ensure they are accessible to all demographics.
-Volunteers, freelancers and staff that apply to work with children or vulnerable adults will need to submit personal data for vetting and safeguarding purposes.
+In some instances, we may request special category personal data from you, which is not mandatory to provide.
+This is to monitor our Site and services and ensure they are accessible to all demographics and we do this on the basis that it is in the public interest to do so to monitor equality of opportunity.
+Volunteers, freelancers and staff that apply to work with children or vulnerable adults will need to submit special category personal data for vetting and safeguarding purposes.
 This is to ensure that we can comply with legal obligations in relation to safeguarding.

 Legal basis for processing

 Data protection laws mean that each use we make of personal information must have a “legal basis”.
-The legal bases are set out in the General Data Protection Regulation and in current UK data protection legislation.
+The legal bases are set out in the UK GDPR.
 Life Cycle UK processes data under the following bases:

 Consent is where we ask you if we can use your information in a certain way, and you agree to this (for example when we send you marketing e-mails).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for any future use of your information for this purpose at any time.